Executive Search Cost

 Another risk of by-the-hour pricing is that the meter is always running.
 The risk can be mitigated if it is possible to set a flat project fee, so you know what the work will cost.
 The challenge of setting a project fee is that most expert researchers simply can’t tell for certain how long candidate mapping and org charting will take until they do it.
 Companies vary far too much in size and structure.
 Consequently, most project estimates are simply educated guesses based on the firm’s experience.

 The risk of by-the-month pricing is that an executive search cost can be higher than expected if the search drags on for more than a couple of months, compared to retained or contingency search.
 However, that risk is mitigated when companies have the option of switching the firm to another search.
-Also, the monthly model works better when a company can commit to a four or more searches a year.
+Also, the monthly model works better when a company can commit to four or more searches a year.
 Doing so enables the firm to assign a specific team member to serve the client for concierge-quality service.

 True Cost of Executive Search

-Last, price is not the same as the total cost of a search, a figure that is the one that I’ve found is the more accurate measure.
+Last, the price is not the same as the total cost of a search, a figure that is the one that I’ve found is the more accurate measure.
 It is a figure that also takes other factors into account, such as the cost of a position languishing unfilled, or of a cheaper, but ultimately bad hire.
-There is a reason that the most powerful and successful employers in the world continue to invest in quality executive search, whether through their own teams or in league with a trusted executive search partner.
+There is a reason that the most powerful and successful employers in the world continue to invest in quality executive search, whether through their own teams or with a trusted executive search partner.
 I’ll address that topic in another post.